 There is an “all-natural” method to polishing silver using aluminum and baking soda, however, we are trying to minimize the amount of aluminum our family uses.
 So what else works?
 TOOTHPASTE!

-We recently switched to Revitin all-natural prebiotic toothpaste, but I still like to use Toms of Maine for times such as this.
+Our family uses Toms of Maine and it’s perfect for times such as this.
 Just “brush your silver” like you would your teeth.
 Rinse and enjoy your new sparkling utensils.